 Here are a few of the coverage options available:

 - Car Towing Coverage: This type of insurance helps to pay for towing charges in the event of a breakdown.
-It may also take care of any labor charges associated with getting the vehicle running again.
-For example, if a policyholder’s car battery dies, it can be used to pay for the cost of having the vehicle jumped.

 - Vehicle Collision Coverage: This type of coverage pays to bring the policyholder’s vehicle back to the pre-loss condition in the event of a collision.